JulianKemmerer/PipelineC-Graphics/README.md

 A fully working interactive raytraced game written in C and translated to a circuit.
 No CPU is used, and the few resources used run at an outstanding power efficiency.
 Check out a [demo video](https://www.youtube.com/watch?v=F8jlJapQbFY) of gameplay on real hardware!

-A detailed article describing this work will be released soon!
+A detailed article describing this work is [here](https://github.com/JulianKemmerer/PipelineC-Graphics/blob/main/doc/Sphery-vs-Shapes.pdf)

 # Contact